Blog article

 The Real Cost of Ignoring Accessibility

-But here's what really gets me: most accessibility problems are completely preventable.
+About 1.3 billion people worldwide live with some form of disability.
 Research shows that 72% of adults with disabilities own a smartphone, and 59.6% of the U.S. population with disabilities live in households with internet access.
-These aren't people who can't use technology, they're people who are being excluded by poor design choices.
+These are not people who can't use technology.
+They are people who are being excluded by poor design choices.

 Making Accessibility Part of Your Design Process